andrewsunglaekim/git_workshop/readme.md

 > Check out the end of the lesson plan for a quick reference on how to pretty the PS1.

 The important thing to note here is the `git SHA-1 checksum` but that's getting troublesome to say, so we'll say git SHA from here on out.
-In more or less words, it is a unique pointer to a snapshot in your projects history.
+In more or less words, it is a unique pointer to a snapshot in our projects history.
 We won't use this immediately, but we'll reference back to this when we revert commits.

-## MERGE CONFLICTS (15/70)
+## MERGE CONFLICTS (15/55)

 > Stop.
 Take a breath.
 Don't run.
 Don't be afraid.
 Except ... be a little afraid.